Martin Hewitt (police officer)

-Martin James Hewitt (born 23 March 1966) is a senior British law enforcement officer who has been serving as the Border Security Commander since September 2024.
-He is a former soldier and police officer who previously served as chair of the National Police Chiefs' Council from May 2019 to March 2023.
+Martin James Hewitt (born 23 March 1966) is a former British senior police officer who served as the Border Security Commander from September 2024 to March 2026.
+A former soldier and senior officer in the Metropolitan Police, Hewitt previously served as chair of the National Police Chiefs' Council from May 2019 to March 2023.

 Early life and education

 Hewitt was born on 23 March 1966 in London, England.
 He was educated at the Salesian College, Battersea, an all-boys Catholic grammar school in London.
 He would later attend the University of Leicester, completing a postgraduate diploma in criminal justice studies in 2000.

 Hewitt's first career was in the military, serving in the British Army for seven years.
 Having attended the Royal Military Academy Sandhurst, he was commissioned into the Royal Artillery as a second lieutenant on 11 April 1987.
 He was promoted to lieutenant on 11 April 1989.
 He was transferred to the reserve of officers on 31 January 1993, thereby ending his active service.